sbaldrich/notes/dev/ansible.md

 * Use the `all` or `*` pattern to target all hosts in the inventory.
 Negations, conjunctions and disjunctions are also possible, *e.g.,* `ansible web:db:&staging:!phoenix`

 * You can set the number of forks of an ad-hoc command using the `-f` flag, *e.g.,* `ansible north-zone -a "/sbin/reboot" -f 10` will reboot all the hosts in the north zone, ten hosts at a time.
+* If you're not using roles, you should be.

 <a name="inventory"></a>
 ## Inventory